raspberryenvoie/piRa1n/README.md

 You're done 👏!
 Now connect the Raspberry Pi 4 to a power bank.
 After that, plug you iDevice to the Pi.
 Put the iDevice in [DFU mode](https://www.reddit.com/r/jailbreak/wiki/dfumode) and let piRa1n do the rest!
 Once your iDevice is jailbroken, the Pi will be shutdown.
 You can unplug the Pi from the power bank.
 Carry it anywhere!

 ## How to update Checkra1n?
-If you're connected to the Internet and a new version of Checkra1n is available, you can install it by executing this command:
+If your piRa1n box is connected to the Internet and a new version of Checkra1n is available, you can install it by executing this command:
 `cd /home/pi/piRa1n && ./update_checkra1n.sh`